bluesky/ophyd-async/docs/explanations/design-goals.rst

 Improved Trajectory Calculation
 -------------------------------

-Ophyd-async will provide and improve upon the algorithms that malcolm uses to calculate trajectories for supported hardware.
+Ophyd-async will provide and improve upon the algorithms that malcolm_ uses to calculate trajectories for supported hardware.

+The EPICS pmac_ module supports trajectory scanning, specifying a growing array of positions, velocities and time for axes to move through to perform a scan.
+Ophyd-async will provide mechanisms for specifying these scans via a scanspec_, calculating run-ups and turnarounds based on motor parameters, keeping the trajectory scan arrays filled based on the ScanSpec, and allowing this scan to be paused and resumed.

 Outstanding Design Decisions